BabylonJS/Documentation/content/extensions/Tree_Generators/SPS_Tree_Generator.md

   ![Base Tree to Full Tree Sequence ](/img/extensions/trees/baseToFull.png)

-  A demo can be found at: <Playground id="#1LXNS9#4" title="SPS Tree Generator Example" description="Simple example of the sps tree generator." image=""/>
+  A demo can be found at: <Playground id="#1LXNS9#4" title="SPS Tree Generator Example" description="Simple example of the sps tree generator."/>

 ## How to use it.